spike-project/spike/README.md

     * **Orbitrap** - 1D only (!)
     * _other spectroscopies are being considered_
     * Files can be imported from
-        * NMR : Bruker topspin / NPK (NMRNoteBook) program
+        * NMR : Bruker Topspin / NPK (NMRNoteBook) program
         * FT-ICR : Bruker Apex
         * Orbitrap : Thermofisher raw data
-        * any data in memory in a `numpy` buffer.
+        * any data in memory in a `Numpy` buffer.

-SPIKE allows to process datasets interactively from an ipython prompt, and is perfectly working in `IPython Notebook` .
+SPIKE allows to process datasets interactively from an iPython prompt, and is perfectly working in `IPython Notebook` .

 * Look at the examples files ( `eg_*.py` ) for examples and some documentation.
-* display is performed using the `matplotlib` library.
+* display is performed using the `Matplotlib` library.
-* large 2D-FT-ICR are handles in batch using the `processing.py` batch program, controlled by parameter files called `*.mscf`
+* large 2D-FT-ICR are handles in batch using the `processing.py` batch program, controlled by parameter file called `*.mscf`
 * The batch mode supports multiprocessing, both with MPI and natively on multi-core machines (still in-progress)
 * large 2D-FT-ICR are stored in a hierarchical format, easyly displayed with an interactive program.
 * data-sets are handled in the HDF5 standard file-format, which allows virtually unlimited file size ( _tested up to 200 Gb_ ).